 Allergies are one of the top causes of nasal congestion and chronic sinusitis.
 They can even lead to ear infections in young children.
 As an ear, nose, and throat expert, Dr. Wilson DuMornay provides comprehensive in-house services for allergies at Broward ENT Services, including advanced testing to identify your allergens and immunotherapy.
-If you experience seasonal or year-round allergies, you can access skilled treatment at the offices in Fort Lauderdale and Plantation, Florida, so call or book an appointment online.
+If you experience seasonal or year-round allergies, you can access skilled treatment at the offices in Fort Lauderdale, Florida, so call or book an appointment online.

 Allergies develop when your immune system identifies a harmless substance as a danger to your body.
 As a result, it produces antibodies that label the substance as an allergen.